pengsihua2023/Deep-Learning-Lecture-Notes-English/08. Model training technology integration/Learning rate adjustment method/ReduceLROnPlateau.md

+## ReduceLROnPlateau

-## Automatically Reduce Learning Rate on Plateau
+Automatically Reduce Learning Rate on Plateau.

 ### What is Automatically Reducing Learning Rate on Plateau (ReduceLROnPlateau)?